 Click the Add button again.
 You'll get the Add Scenario dialogue box back up.
 Type a new Name, something like Budget Two.
 The Changing Cells area should already say B7:B9.
 So just click OK.

-we do want to change the values.
-Enter the same ones as in the image
+do want to change the values.
+Enter the same ones as in the image below:

 These are the new values for our Budget.
 Click OK and you'll be taken back to the Scenario Manager.
 This time, you'll have two scenarios to view:

 As you can see, we have our Original Budget, and Budget Two.
 With Budget Two selected, click the Show button at the bottom.
 The values in your spreadsheet will change, and the new budget will be calculated.
 The image below shows what it looks like in the spreadsheet: